vibbits/nextflow-workshop/docs/nextflow/project.md

 For this project, we will use data from *[Vandeputte et al. (2017)](https://www.nature.com/articles/nature24460)*: a well-known study from the VIB centre for microbiology that was published in Nature.
 This study took faecal samples from 135 participants to examine their gut microbiota.

-To keep computation times to a minimum, we will work with a few subsets from this data.
-You can pull in this data by running the `get_project_data.sh` script that has been provided for you.
+To keep computation times to a minimum, we will work with a two subsets of this data.
+You can download this data by running the `get_project_data.sh` script that has been provided for you.

 ```bash
 bash get_project_data.sh